Tyler Perry: Early life

-Tyler Perry was born Emmitt Perry Jr. in New Orleans, Louisiana, to Willie Maxine Perry (née Campbell) and Emmitt Perry Sr., a carpenter.
+Tyler Perry was born as Emmitt Perry Jr. in New Orleans, Louisiana, to Willie Maxine Perry (née Campbell).
 He has three siblings.
+Perry's mother was married to Emmitt Perry Sr., who abused both Perry and his mother.
 Perry has described his childhood as a "living hell".
-In contrast to his abusive father, his mother took him to church each week, where he sensed a certain refuge and contentment.
-At age 16, he had his first name legally changed from Emmitt to Tyler in an effort to distance himself from his father.
+However, his mother took him to church each week, and he sensed a certain refuge and contentment there.
+At age 16, he had his first name legally changed from Emmitt to Tyler in an effort to distance himself from Emmitt Sr. A DNA test taken by Perry as an adult indicated that Emmitt Sr. is not Perry's biological father.

-Many years later, after seeing the film Precious, Perry was moved to reveal for the first time that he had been molested by a friend's mother at age 10.
-He was also molested by three men prior to this and later learned his own father had molested his friend.
-A DNA test taken by Perry indicated that Emmitt Sr. was not Perry's biological father.
+Many years later, after seeing the film Precious, Perry revealed for the first time that he had been molested by a friend's mother at age 10.
+He was also molested by three men as a child, and he later learned that one of his friends had been molested by Emmitt Sr.

 While Perry did not complete high school, he earned a General Educational Development (GED).
 In his early 20s, watching an episode of The Oprah Winfrey Show, he heard someone describe that sometimes the act of writing can have a therapeutic effect, enabling the author to work out his or her own problems.
 This comment inspired him to apply himself to a career in writing.
 He soon started writing a series of letters to himself, which became the basis for the musical I Know I've Been Changed.